How to Apply for Pre-Kindergarten at WS/FCS

 - Income documentation for parents living in the household who are working: last 4 check stubs, or other income documentation (Tax Return, W-2’s are acceptable).
 Also, proof of SSI benefits, and/or proof of child support, if applicable.
 Parents do not have to be employed for the child to be eligible.

-The Site Preference Form is part of the application, page 10.
+The Site Preference Form is part of the application.
 Your selections do not guarantee placement at any site, but allow you to indicate location(s) you are able to provide transportation for your child and you are able to access before and after school care if needed.

 Return completed applications in person or by mail to: